 Wait For Your Home Value To Rise

 Equity is based on the appraised value of your home.
-The equity you own is equal to how much an appraiser believes your home is worth, minus the balance of your loan.
+The equity you have is equal to how much an appraiser believes your home is worth, minus the balance of your loan.
 For example, let’s say you bought a $250,000 home with a $200,000 mortgage.
-A few years later, your home appraises for $300,000 due to a hot housing market.
+A few years later, your home appraises for $300,000 because the housing market is hot.
 If you’d paid the loan down to $150,000, you’d have $150,000 in home equity.

 Unfortunately, this process also works in reverse.
 If your local housing market takes a turn for the worse and the value of your property decreases, your equity decreases as well.
 The amount you’d owe on your mortgage wouldn’t change, but your equity in the property would.

 Another common way homeowners can increase their home equity is by making renovations to their home.
 These renovations could be anything from building a larger living room or bedroom to adding a bathroom.
 Various upgrades to a home can also boost equity, like upgrading kitchen countertops or flooring and adding new sinks and showers in bathrooms.
 The higher the quality of the home, the more it could sell for on the real estate market.

 However, some home renovations can become costly, so make sure you understand how much your renovation will cost to make this construction worth your while.